 Common tics include shoulder shrugging, eye blinking, throat clearing, and echolalia - repeating what other people have just said.
 These tics are in response to what’s called a premonitory urge, or a physical sensation like a tingling or an itch.
 Expressing the tic relieves these sensations.

-Symptoms of tourette’s begin in childhood.
+Symptoms of tourette’s begin in childhood; there are various early indicators of tourette's that a parent can keep track of if they are concerned their child has the disorder.
 If someone develops tics for the first time as an adult, it will not be due to tourette’s.

 As noted above, the primary symptom of Tourette’s disorder is tics.
 These tics fall into one of two categories: motor and vocal.
 In both cases, the tics might be simple or complex.